docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 -----------------------
 By default, the autoLayoutManager object implements the default layout behavior.
 A script can modify the properties of the default layout manager object, or create a new, custom layout manager if it needs more specialized layout behavior.
-See "Custom layout-manager example" on page 95.
+See :ref:`custom-layout-manager-example`.
 Child elements of a container can be organized in a single row or column, or in a stack, where the elements overlap one other in the same region of the container, and only the top element is fully visible.
 This is controlled by the container’s orientation property, which can have the value row, column, or stack.